awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 Required: No

  ** [SubnetId](#API_CreateMountTarget_RequestSyntax) **   <a name="efs-CreateMountTarget-request-SubnetId"></a>
-ID of the subnet to add the mount target in\.
+The ID of the subnet to add the mount target in\.
 Type: String
 Required: Yes